SimonSchroeder/QtThreadHelper/README.md

     }
 }
 ```
-If you have done it like this, you probably also already experienced that it is not possible to cancel because the GUI thread is blocking.
+If you have done it like this, you probably also already experienced that it is not possible to reliably cancel because the GUI thread is blocking (if the dialog is modal `setValue` will call `processEvents()` on its own).
 Maybe you know the trick to call `QApplication::processEvents();` after `progress.setValue(...)`.
 This can significantly slow down you computation (even `processEvents` with a timeout).
 Next trick is to do this only like every 100 iteration (if you have a few thousand).
 But, even this might be slow and the cancel button of your progress dialog might not react on every click.
 Been there, done all of that.

 Best trick is to do the computation in a separate thread and let the GUI thread running.
 Now, we need to call back to the GUI thread for the progress dialog.
 This would look like the following:
 ```c++